vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 Before the renderpass, the image layout will be undefined, which means "we dont care".
 And after the renderpass ends, the layout will be ready to be displayed with the swapchain.

-Now that our main image target is defined, we need to add 1 subpass that will render into it.
+Now that our main image target is defined, we need to add a subpass that will render into it.
 This goes right after defining the attachment

 ```cpp
 	VkAttachmentReference color_attachment_ref = {};